-Sign up for a module closes two weeks (14 days) prior to the commencement (first workshop) of the Module.
+Sign up for modules 1 - 3 closes two weeks (14 days) prior to the commencement (first workshop) of the Module.
 This enables IFE to complete all necessary preparations for the Module.
 After this date late sign up for the Module is subject to availability of places.